See what it's like to be a Business or Economics major at WOU!

 The Division takes pride in giving students access to its faculty and encouraging individualized experiences.
 Students work closely with their advisor to design a focus that complements their personal career plans.
 Students can also participate in internships, job shadowing, and campus clubs.

-Critically analyze and interpret information to solve problems and make decisions.
+•Interpret and analyze information to solve problems or make decisions.